Please click on the Becoming a Governor logo to access further information.

-I have lived on Hayling Island for 8 ½ years and been a Governor at Mengham Junior School for 8 years.
+I have lived on Hayling Island and have been a Governor at Mengham Junior School for many years.
 We moved here from Hertfordshire after retiring.
 I have 3 children, a step son who lived with us and 2 daughters.
 We are lucky enough to have 6 grandchildren, 4 boys and 2 girls.

 As well as bringing up our children, I was able to combine being a mother with a career.
 When I left school I worked for ICT (a British computer manufacturer) for 15 years in a variety of customer support and management roles, then my husband and I started our own business selling computer and office supplies and finally I worked at a local F.E College for 13 years, where I managed the Apprenticeship programme.
 Since retiring I have worked occasionally as a Consultant at F.E colleges, helping them with their Apprentice delivery.

 These working roles have given me some valuable skills to support my governor role.
 I am particularly interested and involved in budget, health & safety and personnel issues at school.
 The experience of being a school governor is very enjoyable as well as challenging but there is a good team spirit within the governing body and we work well together.
 The staff and children at MJS are also great to work with, there is a friendly, caring and achieving atmosphere in school and the children are always polite and helpful.

 Becky Whipp Vice-Chair of Governors (Term of office expires 21.07.2018)

 Co-Opted Governor, Chair of the Curriculum Committee, attends and leads some initiatives of the School Council.